lawrennd/old_talks/_posts/2008-9-10-dynamics-with-gaussian-processes.md

   particular Gaussian process priors over the latent force.
 In this talk we will introduce the general framework, present results in systems biology.\
+  \
-  {Joint work with Magnus Rattray, Mauricio Álvarez, Pei Gao, Antti Honkela, David Luengo, Guido Sanguinetti and Michalis K. Titsias.
+  Joint work with Magnus Rattray, Mauricio Álvarez, Pei Gao, Antti Honkela, David Luengo, Guido Sanguinetti and Michalis K. Titsias.
 group: ''
 layout: talk